 Taryn Williams, Partnerships and Outreach Committee Co-Chair

-The Publications Committee is responsible for overseeing APT's goal of publishing and delivering high-quality publications, including the APT Bulletin, the Communiqué, and the APT website.
+The Publications Committee is responsible for overseeing APT's goal of publishing and delivering high-quality publications, including the APT Bulletin, the Communiqué, social media, and the APT website.
 The Publications Committee also oversees APT's publication-related awards.

 Christina Radu, Publications Committee Co-Chair